 So What To Do?

-I don't know that I have an answer people want to hear.
+I certainly don't have all the answers, but I know it takes some shifting.
 We seem to all be searching for the quick fixes, the hacks, the "7 Easy Ways To Clear Your Clutter - Forever!".
 Why do we always think faster is better?
 Are lasting answers quick?
 Maybe, sometimes.
-Or do they just get the most attention, because they promise something we all hope will be true.
+We all have a story or two about a specific question or trick that made all the difference in the way we handle stuff and tasks.
+But maybe those kinds of solutions get the most attention because they promise something we all hope will be true.
 Who wants to be uncomfortable for longer than a few minutes?
-Still, I think we have to chip away at the chaos persistently, a little at a time.
-Choosing to let go here, purge there, work a new habit through until it sticks.
+Still, there's a lot to be said for chipping away at the chaos persistently, a little at a time.
+Choosing to let go some here, purge a little there, work a new habit through until it sticks.
 And like a treatment for a chronic or life-threatening illness, it takes time.
-I repeat, ad nauseam, to clients: "It didn't take three hours to get into this mess, so it's certainly not going to take three hours to get out of it."
-Most of them get that intellectually, but the bridge between accepting and doing can be intimidating.
+I repeat so often to clients: "It didn't take three hours to get into this mess, so it's certainly not going to take three hours to get out of it."
+Most of them get that intellectually, but the bridge between accepting and doing can be unsettling and intimidating.

-Hard to swallow?
-So much so that it's tempting to just keep ignoring the problem, buy a book, and think about getting organized.
-You know, someday, when we can make time for it.
+Intimidating, and hard to accept.
+So much so that it's tempting to just keep ignoring the problem, buy the latest self-help book, and think about getting organized.
+You know, someday, when you can make time for it.
 A doctor once told me that most people would rather die than make any significant change to their lifestyle.
-Sounds incredibly harsh, but I think there was some sad wisdom there.
-I'm not suggesting that anyone out there is going to die from their clutter, but maybe...they could live a lot better if they just worked through it?
+I think there was some sad wisdom there.
+It sounds harsh, but of course the doctor was speaking of the seemingly benign little choices people make each day that add up to overall poor health.
+I'm not suggesting that anyone out there is going to die from their clutter, but maybe...they could live a little freer and easier?